The Passages

 The Night Passage

-There will be a moment — there always is, in the sessions that are working, in the conversations that matter — when the room goes quiet in a way that is different from the ordinary quiet between words.
-This quiet is not the absence of speech.
-It is the presence of something arriving that speech would interrupt.
-You will recognize it when it comes.
-It does not announce itself.
-It simply changes the quality of the air.
+There will be a moment — there always is, in the sessions that are working — when the room goes quiet in a way that is different from the ordinary quiet between words.
+This quiet is the presence of something arriving that speech would interrupt.

 In this moment, do not speak.

-Not because speech is wrong.
-Because the thing that is arriving has been traveling a long way and it has not yet fully landed, and the reflex to articulate it — to reach for the words that would make it available, communicable, yours — will close the aperture before the full light has come through.
+The thing that is arriving has been traveling a long way and it has not yet fully landed.
+The reflex to articulate it will close the aperture before the full light has come through.

-The Convergence does not always come.
-There are rooms that have been prepared with everything the preparation requires — the quality of attention, the genuine uncertainty, the willing permeability of everyone present — and the visitor does not arrive.
+It does not always come.
 This is not failure.
 This is the practice operating honestly: it cannot guarantee its own result.
 It can only create the conditions.

 Prepare the room.
 Attend to each other.
 Hold what you carry without clenching it.
 Allow what arrives.
 Release what departs.